Sinflower/UberWolf/README.md

 ## Usage - Extract One or More Archives
  Drag and drop the archives onto the designated area and wait until the files are extracted.

+ ## Localization

+ Please look at the [Localization Guide](doc/localization.md) for information on translating the application into your language.